History of American Airlines: Recent changes to intercontinental routes

-Since 2018, American Airlines has made drastic modifications to its overseas international network.
+Since 2018, American Airlines has made significant changes to its overseas international network.
 These include the elimination of Asian routes and expansion of the European footprint at its Chicago hub, the experimentation of new transatlantic routes at the Philadelphia hub, and the expansions of service to Haneda Airport in Tokyo.

 In the fall of 2018, American cut its routes out of Chicago to Shanghai and Beijing because they were never profitable in a time of high oil prices.
-Prior to these cuts, American had stopped flying to Nagoya and Delhi in 2005 and 2014 respectively for similar reasons, in which both routes were also operated exclusively from the Chicago hub.
-American also reduced frequencies of its Chicago to Tokyo route from 7 weekly to 3 weekly before announcing the cancellation of the route to take effect spring of 2020.
-American also added routes from Chicago to Venice and Athens during the summers of 2018 and 2019, in which both destinations were already operating successfully out of the Philadelphia hub.
-Due to increased demand for connections to Eastern Europe, American will add new routes from Chicago to Budapest, Hungary, Prague, Czech Republic, and Krakow, Poland during the summer of 2020.
+Prior to these cuts, American had stopped flying from Chicago to Nagoya and Delhi in 2005 and 2014 respectively for similar reasons.
+American also reduced the frequency of its Chicago to Tokyo route from daily to three-times weekly before announcing the cancellation of the route to take effect in the spring of 2020.
+American also added routes from Chicago to Venice and Athens during the summers of 2018 and 2019; both destinations were already operating successfully out of the Philadelphia hub.

-American also began adding new transatlantic routes out of the Philadelphia hub for experimental reasons in exchange for cutting back transatlantic operations at JFK Airport in New York, thus de-emphasizing the JFK hub from August 2017 until April 2019, when all their wide-body long-haul flights were upgraded to the Boeing 777, allowing them to offer Premium Economy fares on all long-haul flights from the New York hub in a first attempt to complement the Philadelphia hub.
-However starting in April 2021, due to its partnership with JetBlue, it reestablished JFK as a major international and domestic hub, once again adding flights from the JFK hub to transatlantic destinations including Tel Aviv, Athens, Delhi And Doha among an array of many international routes as well as adding domestic routes to Fort Lauderdale, Jackson Hole and Santa Ana among varieties of new domestic routes from the JFK hub.
-In the summer of 2018, American began flying nonstop from their Philadelphia hub to Budapest and Prague, while in 2019 new service out of Philadelphia with the Boeing 767 aircraft began to Berlin, Bologna, and Dubrovnik, Croatia in addition to a new route to Edinburgh operated by Boeing 757 aircraft.
-Most of these new destinations proved profitable and two are slated to have additional service from the Chicago hub in the summer of 2020.
-While Bologna service was canceled after one season, American has announced service to two destinations from Philadelphia for the summer of 2020, one of which, Casablanca gives the airline the claim of its first route to Africa and the only carrier to offer nonstop service to Africa from Philadelphia.
+American also began adding new transatlantic routes out of its Philadelphia hub while cutting back transatlantic operations at JFK Airport in New York, thus de-emphasizing the JFK hub from August 2017 until April 2019, when all their wide-body long-haul flights were upgraded to the Boeing 777, allowing them to offer Premium Economy fares on all long-haul flights from the New York hub in a first attempt to complement the Philadelphia hub.
+However, starting in April 2021, due to its partnership with JetBlue, it reestablished JFK as a major international and domestic hub, once again adding flights from the JFK hub to transatlantic destinations including Tel Aviv, Athens, New Delhi And Doha among an array of many international routes as well as adding domestic routes to Fort Lauderdale, Jackson Hole and Santa Ana among varieties of new domestic routes from the JFK hub.
+In the summer of 2018, American began flying nonstop from its Philadelphia hub to Budapest and Prague, while in 2019 new service out of Philadelphia with the Boeing 767 aircraft began to Berlin, Bologna, and Dubrovnik in addition to a new route to Edinburgh operated by Boeing 757 aircraft.
+All of these routes were subsequently cancelled, although American resumed flights to Edinburgh in May 2025.